SultansOfCode/Starpatch/README.md

 Raylib was not entirely needed in this project, but I wanted to use its helper functionalities

-All these projects were developed to better learn Zig and raylib
+All these projects were developed to better learn Zig and raylib, while fulfilling some nostalgia from the early 2000's

 ## Building